 This famous attraction was named one of the best haunted attractions in America.
 It’s a real mortuary that’s now become a ghostly fun thing to do in New Orleans for believers and non-believers alike.

 Commune with the spirits in a live Victorian-style seance for an eerily exciting thing to do in New Orleans!
 There are tour companies offering these one-of-a-kind experiences for those brave enough to cross through the veil.

 The legacy of vampire romance in New Orleans comes back to life with Boutique du Vampyre.
 You’ll find fun collectibles and handmade curiosities that celebrate the sinister mystery of these literary monsters.

 45. Take a Carriage Ride

-Journey into the past with a carriage ride along the streets of the French Quarter.
+For a unique date idea in New Orleans, journey into the past with a carriage ride along the streets of the French Quarter.
 Horse hooves create an enchanting soundtrack to your carriage driver’s full historical narration of the sights.